SteveRoss2023/KewlKidsOrgMobile/Docs/CURSOR_CONNECTION_TROUBLESHOOTING.md

 ### Check Proxy Settings
 If you're behind a corporate proxy:
-1. Cursor Settings → Network/Proxy
+1. Cursor Settings â†’ Network/Proxy
 2. Configure proxy settings if needed
 3. Contact IT if corporate proxy is blocking